-This Herb Crusted Pork Chops dish is made with pork chops, flour, eggs, breadcrumbs, thyme leaves, and Worcestershire sauce.
+This Oven Baked Pork Chops Recipe is made with pork chops, flour, eggs, breadcrumbs, thyme leaves, Worcestershire sauce and baked to perfection.

 If you love this recipe, feel free to try my Pork Chops Scarpariello or my Shake and Bake Pork Chops.